-Copyright is a form of intellectual property right (IPR) which relates to tangible creative works such musical compositions, literary or artistic works (including novels, computer software, paintings and photographs), databases and maps or technical drawings.
+Copyright is a form of intellectual property right (IPR) which relates to tangible creative works such as musical compositions, literary or artistic works (including novels, computer software, paintings and photographs), databases and maps or technical drawings.
 Some of the main examples of copyright material include:

 - literary, dramatic, musical or artistic works